RyanDaDeng/laravel-google-recaptcha-v3/README.md

 - Score Comparision
 - Support invisible, global and inline badge style
-- Support multiple reCAPTCHA the same page for different forms
+- Support multiple reCAPTCHA on the same page for different forms
 - Support multiple actions to be placed on the same page
 - Support custom implementation on config interface
 - Support custom implementation on request method interface